swcarpentry/DEPRECATED-boot-camps/README.md

 ## Instructors

-The instructors on this boot camp will be Alexandra Pawlik, David Jones and Mike Jackson.
+The instructors on this boot camp will be Nelle Varoquaux and James Morrison

 ## Contact

-For help or more information please contact [Mike Jackson](mailto:m.jackson@software.ac.uk).
+For help or more information please contact [Robin Wilson](mailto:r.t.wilson@soton.ac.uk).